EwaSzlachcic/Software-Testing/Test-cases_Instagram-Sign-up/README.md

-Valid test cases I designed for the Instagram sign up functionality.
+Examples of valid test cases I designed for the Instagram sign up functionality.